Dr. Jeffrey W. Stehr

 Also in 1999, I flew temperature, relative humidity, pressure altitude, SO2, O3 , CO on board a small airplane (single-engine Cessna 172 or twin engine Piper Aztec, depending on the flight) in Philadelphia, PA for the NE-OPS (Northeast Oxidant Particle Study) project.
 The impact of local ozone production as well as transport became quite clear as we observed upwind profiles with uniform, elevated ozone levels and downwind profiles with high ozone in the boundary layer.
 One day in particular showed the importance of local circulation and small-scale effects in determining ground-level air quality, as a strong sea breeze blew all the way from the New Jersey coast, inland and past Philadelphia.
 The air at the surface was clean air from over the Atlantic Ocean, while the air only a couple hundred meters above was clearly the same polluted air that had been present over the city all day.
 When the front of the breeze blew in, winds shifted suddenly by 90 degrees, and ozone and CO levels both dropped dramatically at the surface.

 I am running the EPA Models-3/CMAQ air quality model, doing some local air quality modeling.
-Our airms are to determine the impact of Ohio River Valley sources on Maryland air quality, and to get some idea of the relative importance of local and regional sources of air pollution.
+Our aims were to determine the impact of Ohio River Valley sources on Maryland air quality, and to get some idea of the relative importance of local and regional sources of air pollution.
 The goals of this program are, to some extent, wide open, though we plan to do numerous sensitivity tests, and possibly do some ensemble-style runs of CMAQ for air quality planning purposes.
-Currently, we're on the hook for January/February 2002 for the OTR's SIP modeling.
+We finished the January/February 2002 for the OTR's SIP modeling.
+Our analysis of CMAQ's predictions and a comparison with observations suggested that Maryland's air quality might be considerably better than predicted!
+In 2009, that was the case, but only time will tell if we were right.

 We have recently measured aerosols and air pollution from an aircraft and from surface sites in China as part of the EAST-AIRE project.
 NASA and NSF teamed up with the Chinese government to support this project.
 The conclusion is that China suffers from local, transported, and natural air quality problems.
 Dust storms are a frequent menace, but the dust also comes covered with a modern industrial coating of soot and sulfur.
 The people of China already know this: in Shenyang, they wear masks all winter long, and discard them at the end of the day.